ThePoShWolf/Sessions/2022-04-12 - Chicago PS UG - Runway/README.md

 Runway is a new startup.
 The platform has been developed over the past 2 years led by a developer that has built other platforms from scratch.
 We haven't officially launched yet as we are still in stealth mode, but that just means that we aren't doing any big time marketing.
 There are no restrictions around discussing and sharing about Runway.

-We are new to dealing with users of our platform, so we would love to hear any and all feedback from PowerShell folks so that we can make Runway an effective tool for your toolbox.
+We still don't have a lot of users, so we would love to hear any and all feedback from PowerShell folks so that we can make Runway an effective tool for your toolbox.

 Runway has and will always have a free community version that only is limited by endpoint count (no feature limits).
 Currently the limit is 100.